 The minutes of the committee meetings and budget hearings can be found on the "Georgia College Official Minutes" website.

 All fixed/tangible assets bought with funding from the Student Activity fee are the sole property of the Student Activity Budget Committee (SABC).
-Registered student organizations purchasing and/or utilizing fixed/tangible assets may utilized the equipment for as long as it is needed, but must schedule an inspection with the Asset Coordinator by the end of each semester.
+Registered student organizations purchasing and/or utilizing fixed/tangible assets may utilize the equipment for as long as it is needed but must schedule an inspection with the Asset Coordinator by the end of each semester.
 Fixed assets are defined as any mechanical and electrical equipment or technology purchased with student activity dollars.
 Any equipment or technology over $300 must be purchased through the Office of Campus Life to be tagged and entered into the inventory database.